 Beef Yaki Udon is a quick meal, perfect any night of the week!
 Juicy beef pieces, saucy noodles and crispy vegetables make this recipe a home run!
-These beef udon noodles will be on the table in less than 15 mins!
+This yaki udon with beef will be on the table in less than 15 mins!

 🤍 Recipe Highlights

 This recipe has so many things to love about it and these are the reasons why I think you will enjoy it the most:

 - Take out style food made at home: sometimes it is more enjoyable to eat in rather than out!
 This recipe ticks the takeout style food but can be enjoyed without heading out to get it or waiting for it to be delivered!

 - Complete meal: this dish has protein from the beef, is healthy from the vegetables and carbs from the noodles!
 You won't likely need a side salad or vegetables as the dish has it all!

 - Versatile: there is a wide variety of ways to switch this up a little.
 Scroll to my substitutions and variations for options so if you make it regularly, you won't get bored as you have plenty of small tweaks you can try.

 - Week night friendly: those nights when you are tired, work has been hectic, your energy levels are low and you want home cooked but a meal that doesn't take hours to prepare, this is it!

 - Instant Noodles: are easy and fast, but stir fried udon noodles don't take that much more effort but the depth of flavour and textures will keep you satisfied for longer.

 - Japanese Cooking: can be done at home!
 With easy ingredients and following instructions, you can make Japanese food in your very own kitchen!